 Everyone wants to know how much a new kitchen costs, but rather than fixating on price, I always encourage our customers to focus on value.

-You can also see some of my thoughts in the video below:
+You can also see some of my thoughts on the cost of a kitchen in the video below:

 Here are some useful tips to ensure you get the best value and pay the best price for a new kitchen or renovation.

 Make sure the kitchen is not under designed.
 I can’t stress enough the importance of this point.
 One of the tricks designers can play is suggesting a kitchen design they know will keep the cost down, but will not be the best solution for the customer.

 For instance, people who haven’t renovated a kitchen before probably won’t know that they would be far better off with more drawers than cupboards.
 But the designer will suggest the latter to be more competitive on price, ignoring the long-lasting practical implications.